itsjohncs/johncs.com/source/posts/6-localstorage.rst

+title: Local storage today.
+date: December 22, 2014
+description: >
+    An audit of recent localstorage implementations in Firefox, WebKit, and Chromium.
+...

 I'd like to write to ``localStorage`` often.
-I'd also like to write to it synchronously in response to click events.
+I'd also like to write to it synchronously in response to user interaction.

-Colloquial wisdom says this is a bad idea and will give me Angry Users Syndrome very quickly.
+Past wisdom says this is a bad idea and will give me Angry Users Syndrome very quickly.
 Bad ideas are fun though, so let's see how much of a bad idea it is.

-TL;DR: It's not a bad idea for (at least) the latest Firefox, WebKit, and Chromium. `localStorage.setItem` and `localStorage.getItem` access fast in-memory data structures and updating the disk is done asynchronously in the background.
+TL;DR: It's not a bad idea for (at least) the latest Firefox, WebKit, and Chromium browsers. ``localStorage.setItem`` and ``localStorage.getItem`` access fast in-memory data structures and updating the disk is done asynchronously in the background.

-To get an idea of what we're looking at, let's take a quick dip into Firefox's source code.
-Starting from the top of the C++ implementation of ``localstorage.setItem`` which is at ``DOMStorage::SetItem`` in ``dom/storage/DOMStorage.cpp``.
-There's nothing interesting in there, but one layer deeper at ``DOMStorageCache::SetItem`` in ``dom/storage/DOMStorageCache.cpp`` and we get something interesting.
+To get an idea of what we're looking at, let's take a quick dip into Firefox's source code (`you can follow along on GitHub <https://github.com/mozilla/gecko-dev>`_).
+I'm starting from the top of the C++ implementation of ``localstorage.setItem`` which is at ``DOMStorage::SetItem`` in ``dom/storage/DOMStorage.cpp``.
+There's nothing interesting in that function, but one layer deeper at ``DOMStorageCache::SetItem`` in ``dom/storage/DOMStorageCache.cpp`` we get something interesting.

-Below is the entirety of the function with my own annotations.
-Sorry in advance for shoving a bunch of C++ at you...
+Below is the entirety of the function with my own comments.
+Sorry in advance for shoving a bunch of C++ at you…

 .. code-block:: cpp